hcliu/easy_auth/README.md

 ## Usage

-1. Set your API token for your service
+Set your API token for your service:

-    export API_TOKEN=your_api_token
+    $ export API_TOKEN=your_api_token

-2. Include in your controller
+Include in your controller

 ```ruby
 class ApplicationController < ActionController::Base